Krautrock: History

 The movement saw artists merge elements of varied genres such as psychedelic rock, avant-garde forms of electronic music, funk rhythm, jazz improvisation and "ethnic" music styles, typically reflecting a "genuine sense of awe and wonder".
 A core influence on these German artists were rock acts such as Frank Zappa and the Mothers of Invention, the Velvet Underground, Pink Floyd, Captain Beefheart and the Beatles.
 Hapshash and the Coloured Coat's debut album Featuring the Human Host and the Heavy Metal Kids (1967) was later regarded as being influential on the early works of Amon Düül, the student commune Kommune 1, and other pioneers of German krautrock.
 The influence of Jimi Hendrix and James Brown on krautrock musicians was also notable.

 Another significant influence was the work of avant-garde composers such as Karlheinz Stockhausen, Terry Riley, Tony Conrad, and La Monte Young, as well as the late '60s albums of jazz musician Miles Davis, particularly his jazz fusion work on In a Silent Way (1969).
 Some artists drew on ideas from 20th century classical music and musique concrète, particularly composer Stockhausen (with whom, for example, Irmin Schmidt and Holger Czukay of Can had previously studied), and from the new experimental directions that emerged in jazz during the 1960s and 1970s (mainly the free jazz pieces by Ornette Coleman or Albert Ayler).
 Moving away from the patterns of song structure and melody of much rock music in America and Britain, some in the movement were drawn to a more mechanical and electronic sound.

 Precursors

 The Beatles' "Tomorrow Never Knows" has been noted for its "proto-krautrock groove".
 American groups Silver Apples and the Monks were both described by the Guardian as precursors to krautrock, with the former being compared to Can and latter making early use of a "motorik" beat.
+At the time, the Monks had coined the term "Über-beat" to describe their style, music critic Robert Christgau would later use the phrase "Überrock" to describe krautrock acts.
 The Godz's "Soon the Moon" and "Permanent Green Light" were also noted as precursors.